MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 ## Opening a WebSocket
-Once you open a WebSocket, you can subscribe to real-time data from Misty, including:
-* Time-of-flight sensor data
-* Battery voltage
+Real-time data from Misty is sent via WebSocket connections and includes:
+* movement, location, and proximity information
-* Face detection
+* battery status
-* Face recognition
+* face detection and recognition

-* Driving (and stopping) commands
+The data that's sent over WebSocket connections is described in detail [here](/onboarding/creating-skills/writing-skill/#websocket-connections).
+See [our GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills) for examples of [programmatically subscribing](/onboarding/creating-skills/writing-skill/#sending-commands-and-subscribing-to-websockets) to WebSocket data to [create skills](/onboarding/creating-skills/writing-skill) for Misty.

-You can view the WebSocket data that you subscribe to in your browser's JavaScript console.
+When you use the API Explorer to open WebSocket connections, you can view live data from Misty in your browser's JavaScript console.
 (Note that how you open the console will vary among browsers and platforms.)
 ![Websocket controls](../../../assets/images/websockets.png)

-See [our GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills) for examples of using WebSocket data to create skills for Misty.

 ### Subscribing to Time of Flight data
 You can view a stream of data from Misty's four time-of-flight sensors in the API Explorer.
-To obtain time-of-flight data from Misty programmatically, see [this article](https://community.mistyrobotics.com/t/using-websockets-in-js-to-subscribe-to-time-of-flight-data/313).
+For an example of obtaining time-of-flight data from Misty programmatically, see [this article](https://community.mistyrobotics.com/t/using-websockets-in-js-to-subscribe-to-time-of-flight-data/313).

 1. In the **Sensor Reading WebSockets** area, find the **Time of Flight** controls and click **Subscribe**.
 2. You can see the time of flight data in the **Distance (meters)** field.